 However, there are different saws that do seemingly similar things such as the scroll saw and band saw.

 While both saws have their similarities, there are also some stark differences as well.

 The biggest difference though is that the blade of the scroll saw moves up and down, whereas the band saw’s blade moves in a continuous downward motion.

-The difference dissimilarity between both these types of saws also lies in the thickness and size of materials that they can handle.
+The difference and dissimilarity between both these types of saws also lie in the thickness and size of materials that they can handle.

 Understanding the details of what makes each saw unique will help you decide which one is best for your workshop.